 It is simple to compost your bamboo toothbrush because the material is already organic.
 The Compost process is particularly more straightforward than you might think.
 It only involves two steps which is totally worth it to make your bamboo toothbrush 100% biodegradable.

-Contrary to plastic toothbrushes which may take more or less 1000 years for decomposition, Bamboo toothbrushes can decompose in as little as 3-4 months.
-Super plant indeed!
+Bamboo toothbrushes can decompose in as little as 3-4 months.
+A super plant indeed!

-While a bamboo toothbrush is biodegradable in nature, they can also be sent to compost which speeds up the decomposition process more quickly.
-Here are the different types of composting methods, to name a few:
+Several conditions such as atmosphere, temperature, the humidity of the soil, etc. all determine the amount of time it takes for decomposition.
+While a bamboo toothbrush is biodegradable in nature, they can also be sent to compost which speeds up the decomposition process.
+Here are just a few of the different types of composting methods that you can choose from:

-The goal is not only to remove plaque from your teeth and stay healthy.
-You also have to think about caring for both yourself, your family, and the planet.
-Try one of MamaP’s biodegradable bamboo toothbrushes today, available in both adults and kids.
+When the next time comes that you need to replace your old toothbrush with a new one, pass on the plastic toothbrush and pick up a bamboo toothbrush!
+This one simple change not only helps your health, but also the planet.
+Try one of MamaP’s biodegradable bamboo brushes today, available in both adults and kids.
 With each color, MamaP supports a different cause and non-profit.
 From Ocean Conservation to LGBTQ+ Equality, you choose who to support.
 MamaP believes we can do good and live better.
 Everyday.